 See my experience of attending an international conference there, check surroundings, what to expect when arrive and inside the conference centre.

-See my review for lunch places within walking distance plus some conference banquet food pictures.
+Here is my review for the lunch places near the convention centre (within walking distance), plus some conference banquet food pictures.

 Look inside Beijing bus and subway (underground).
-What to expect when use taxi service in Beijing.
+What to expect when you want to use the taxi service in Beijing.

 My experience of taking the